galica9999/aws-cloud-formation-tiered-network-config/README.md

 * **AllowedValues** - This field is always a list and will create a selectable dropdown of values that can be used in this parameter.

 ### appKeyName
+This field allows us to select a keypair that will be used to ssh into the AMIs after they have been created.
 ```json
 "appKeyName": {
       "Description": "EC2 KeyPair to enable SSH access to the instance",